Thunder vs. Hawks Prediction & Picks - November 6

 Thunder vs. Hawks Prediction & Picks: Line, Spread, Over/Under - November 6

-The Atlanta Hawks (4-2) are 2.5-point favorites as they attempt to extend a four-game winning streak when they visit the Oklahoma City Thunder (3-3) on Monday, November 6, 2023 at Paycom Center.
-The matchup airs at 8:00 PM ET on BSOK and BSSE.
+The Atlanta Hawks (4-2) are 1.5-point underdogs as they try to extend a four-game win streak when they visit the Oklahoma City Thunder (3-3) on Monday, November 6, 2023 at Paycom Center.
+The game airs at 8:00 PM ET on BSOK and BSSE.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!